RaviTeja799/Predictive_transaction_intelligence_using_for_BFSI/README.md

 - 🎯 **Risk Indicators** - Visual risk level display
 - 📱 **Responsive Design** - Works on all devices
 - ⚠️ **Alert System** - Real-time fraud notifications
+- 🧪 **Simulation Lab Overlay** - Blend the last 500 simulation transactions into the dashboard without disturbing the curated baseline dataset
+- 🤝 **Modeling Workspace AI** - Gemini explains model metrics and per-transaction predictions directly inside the app

+---

+## 🔁 Demo Workflows

+### Simulation Lab + Dashboard Overlay
+1. Open the **Simulation Lab** screen in the frontend and submit a batch (default 100 transactions).
+2. FastAPI processes every transaction with the real model, applies realistic heuristics (9–15% fraud), and stores the last 500 results in an in-memory overlay buffer.
+3. The dashboard can optionally overlay this buffer to showcase live spikes while the baseline 200 curated transactions stay unchanged.
+4. Backend endpoints involved:
+  - `POST /api/simulation/batch`
+  - `GET /api/simulation/overlay`

+### Gemini-Powered Explainability
+1. Ensure `GEMINI_API_KEY` is present in the backend `.env` (see [Environment variables](#backend-setup)).
+2. The Modeling Workspace calls `GET /api/modeling/explain` for global summaries and `POST /api/modeling/predict/explain` for transaction-level narratives.
+3. Responses always include fallback text so the UI never breaks if the external API is unavailable.

 ---